subhobrata/HAProxy-on-Google-Cloud/README.md

 ## Caveats

-* **Not production‑ready**: no SSL, minimal firewall, single HAProxy VM.
+* Self-signed TLS certificate – swap in a trusted cert for production.
+* Basic firewall via `allowed_cidrs` variable.
+* Single HAProxy VM (no HA).
-* Use the Cloud SQL Auth Proxy or private service networking for production.
+* Use the Cloud SQL Auth Proxy or private service networking for production databases.

 ---
 © 2025 Your Name.
 MIT License.